Once winter hits, the time comes to wear bulky clothes.

-Yet, when you’re vegan it can be tricky.
-A lot of the clothes, especially sweatshirts contain materials that don’t blend well with vegan principles.
+However, when you’re vegan, things might get tricky.
+Many clothes, like sweatshirts and winter jackets, often contain materials that don’t gel well with core vegan principles.

-Unlike wool, fleece is also light-weight and contains anti-perspiration properties that allow the moisture to evaporate and dry the garment more quickly.
+Like wool, fleece is also lightweight and contains anti-perspiration properties that allow the moisture to evaporate and dry the garment more quickly.

 Is Fleece Good For The Environment?

-Being made from non-renewable materials — instantly puts fleece on the Zero Waste hit list.
+Being made from non-renewable materials — fleece isn’t the most environmentally friendly material.

-A recent study from the University of California at Santa Barbara found that on average, synthetic fleece jackets release 1.7 grams of microfibres each wash, or as many as 250,000 synthetic fibers.
+A recent study from the University of California at Santa Barbara found that on average, synthetic fleece jackets release 1.7 grams of microfibers each wash, or 250,000 synthetic fibers.

 Is Eco-Fleece A Better Alternative?